Chiang Mai to Lampang: A Weekend in Thailand’s Vibrant North

 We would not recommend visiting between March and May when the weather is ridiculously hot and the pollution from the burning season makes things pretty hard to enjoy.
 I would say most people would not have liked to attempt the hikes we did in smoky air.

 We went in October and that was lovely–anytime from then until late January would be ideal.
-Alternatively, Late April until early June would be our second choice.
+Alternatively, late April until early June would be our second choice.

 The walking streets in Lampang were some of our favourites all our one month road trip around Northern Thailand.

-You should try to include at least one of the weekend nights.
-We stayed Friday to Monday and enjoyed all three markets, the Friday, Saturday and Sunday walking street markets.
 If I had to pick just one, I would go with Sunday, which was bigger, but the Friday was more local and offered a different feel to many markets we visited across the country.

 How many days do you need to see Lampang?